qut-dmrc/encrypt_all_the_things/presentation.md

 ### Use a password manager

 Note:
+QUESTIONS:
-QUESTION: Who is using a password manager?
+* Who is using a password manager?
-Which one?
+* Which one?

 ----

-## What does it and how?
+## What is a password manager?

-* stores passwords in an encrypted, i.e. secure file
+* stores passwords in an encrypted (i.e. secure) file
 * allows you to access all your passwords with a master password and/or keyfile
 * can often generate secure passwords for you

 Therefore your passwords will be **strong**,  will **not be reused**, and you don't have to worry about **memorising** them anymore.

+Note:
+* FIXME: need to define encrypted & keyfile

 ----